yandex-cloud/docs/en/_tutorials/sap.md

    rpm -qa | grep libaio
    rpm -qa | grep libaio1
    ```
-   The output will display the library versions built into the distribution.
+   The response will display the library versions built into the distribution.

 1. Find out the virtual machine's private IP:
    ```bash